SophiaLi06/personal_site/Personal.md

 + I was trained to become an artist for nearly six years before I entered middle school.
 (In fact, I applied to my middle school as an art student.
 But somehow I did super well on the Math section of the entrance exam, and not so well on the drawing section.
 So, I got placed onto the science track by my school instead.)

-+ Both of my parents majored Computer Science in college.
++ Both of my parents majored Computer Science.